 Medication management might also be part of an addiction treatment aftercare program.

 Aftercare provides the resources recovering addicts need to maintain sobriety.
-If you or a loved one is struggling with substance use, call Zinnia Healing at (855) 430-9439.
+If you or a loved one is struggling with substance use, call Zinnia Health at (855) 430-9439.

 Some side effects of opioids that can indicate addiction treatment is necessary include:

 - Experiencing withdrawal symptoms when trying to stop

 - Continuing to use Suboxone despite negative consequences